trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 - a **sub-ID** for this first snapshot (the DOI you reserved)
 - a **main ID** for the work as a whole (shown on the Zenodo record; never changes)

-If the specification still embeds the reserved sub-ID, update it to the **main ID** when convenient (that update is an Establishment event below).
+If the specification still embeds the reserved sub-ID, update it to the **main ID** when convenient (that update is a later adjustment / update below).

 Details: [Zenodo — reserve a DOI](https://help.zenodo.org/docs/deposit/describe-records/reserve-doi/).

 ---

-## Establishment event (later adjustment / update)
+## Later adjustment / update

 Goal: publish an updated ZIP **without** creating a second, unrelated Zenodo record.
 The **main ID stays**.
 Zenodo issues a **new sub-ID** for the new snapshot.